Howard, New York: Education

 In its current configuration, Howard is split among four neighboring school districts including Avoca, Bath, Canisteo-Greenwood, and Hornell.

 In the past there were multiple noteworthy schools in the town of Howard.
-One of those schools, which was located on Rt.
-70a northwest of Willis Memorial Park, was built out of cobblestone and was thought to be one of the northernmost cobblestone buildings in the state of New York.
+One of those schools, which was located on NY 70A northwest of Willis Memorial Park, was built out of cobblestone and was thought to be one of the northernmost cobblestone buildings in the state of New York.
 That building, long abandoned, partially collapsed in 2004 and was razed by the then-current owners.

 Another former schoolhouse in the town still remains open, now being used as a heating equipment store (B&D Partners, also formerly Southern Tier Farm Supply).
 This building is located on the south side of the Interstate-86 entrance/exit ramps and is easily distinguishable from houses in the area.